 - Frequent or continuous ringing in the ears

-Severe traumatic brain injuries, which account for about 25 percent of TBIs each year, can result in one or more of the following:
+Severe traumatic brain injuries, which account for about 25% of TBIs each year, can result in a variety of symptoms.
+The most common symptoms are:

 - A constant headache or migraine, or one which increases in severity